joseeden/All-Things-Docker-and-Kubernetes/pages/04-Kubernetes/020-Probes.md

 To see probes in actions check out this [lab](../../Lab46_Probes/README.md).
 To see monitoring and debugging in action check out this [lab](../../Lab26_Monitoring/README.md)

+## Multi-container Pod

+It is worth adding here that in a multi-container pod, each container is expected to run a process that stays alive as long as the POD's lifecycle.
+For example in the multi-container pod that has:

+- a web application
+- a logging agent

+Both the containers are expected to stay alive at all times.
+The process running in the log agent container is expected to stay alive as long as the web application is running.
+If any of them fails, the POD restarts.

+But at times we may want to run a process that runs to completion in a container.
+For example a process that pulls a code or binary from a repository that will be used by the main web application.
+This task will be run only one time when the pod is first created.

+This could also be a process that waits for an external service or database to be up before the actual application starts.
+That's where **initContainers** comes in.

-## Init Containers
+## InitContainers

-We've now learned how probes work and how we can use them to run health checks on containers inside a Pod.
-However, probes only kick in AFTER containers are started.
+As mentioned above, we can use probes to run health checks on containers inside a Pod.
+However, probes only kick in **AFTER** containers are started.

-There will be scenarios where you need to perform some task right before the main application container even starts, like waiting for a pre-requisite service to be created, downloading files, or grabbing the dynamic ports assigned.
+In some scenarios, we need to perform some task right before the main application container even starts, like waiting for a pre-requisite service to be created, downloading files, or grabbing the dynamic ports assigned.

-To do this, we can use **init containers** initialize the task before the main application starts.
+To do this, we can use **init containers** to initialize the task before the main application starts.
 This allows us to delay or block the starting of an application if pre-conditions are not met.

 - Pods can delare multiple init containers
 - Init containers are ran in the order they are declared